 - sBUS – allows to measure receiver outputs (up to 16 channels at the time);

-- BATT – allows to monitor each cell voltage, total voltage and state of charge (SOC).
+- BATT – allows monitoring of each cell voltage, total voltage, and state of charge (SOC).

 - ESC – Can simulate the throttle stick of the transmitter while measures the power which is absorbed by the motor through the ESC.

 - Safe CHG time (by default 120 minutes);

 - sBus value (Original or Width);

 - Contrast (1-10);